Sign up today and start for FREE. No CC required.

 30° corresponds to slope = tan(30°) ≈ 0.577.
 In x:12 notation that’s about 6.9:12, often rounded to 7:12.

-The roof pitch multiplier (a.k.a. rafter factor) converts horizontal run to sloped length: rafter length = multiplier × run
+The roof pitch multiplier (a.k.a. rafter factor) converts horizontal run to sloped length: rafter length = multiplier × run.
+It equals √(1 + slope²) or sec(angle).

 Multiply horizontal run by the factor to get sloped length.
 Multiplier = √(1 + (x/12)²) = sec(angle).